Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • bleeding and hemorrhage.

-Doctors also present a general classification of the disease:
+Doctors also presented a general classification of the disease:

-• acute violation - manifests itself sharply in two types - hemorrhagic or ischemic stroke;
+• acute disorder - manifests itself sharply in two types - hemorrhagic or ischemic stroke;

-• chronic - is formed gradually from acute attacks, manifests itself in rapid fatigue, headaches, dizziness;
+• chronic - develops gradually from acute attacks, manifests itself in rapid fatigue, headaches, dizziness;

-• transient violation of cerebral circulation - characterized by numbness of parts of the face or body, seizures of epilepsy, a violation of the speech apparatus, weakness in the limbs, pain, nausea may occur.
+• transient disorder of cerebral circulation - characterized by numbness of parts of the face or body, attacks of epilepsy, disturbance of the speech apparatus, weakness in the limbs, pain, nausea may occur.

 Symptoms

-The general symptoms of the disease include pain attacks, a change in the shade of the fingers, the appearance of ulcers, cyanosis, swelling of the vessels and the area around them, fatigue, fainting, and much more.
+General symptoms of the disease include painful attacks, changes in the shade of the fingers, the appearance of ulcers, cyanosis, swelling of blood vessels and the area around them, fatigue, fainting and much more.
 Every person who has ever encountered such problems has repeatedly complained to the doctor about such manifestations.

-If we disassemble the disease according to the location of the lesion and its symptoms, then cerebrovascular accidents in the first stage do not manifest themselves.
+If we analyze the disease according to the location of the lesion and its symptoms, then cerebral circulation disorders do not manifest themselves in any way at the first stage.
 Signs will not bother the patient until there is a strong blood supply to the brain.
-Also, the patient begins to show such symptoms of circulatory disorders:
+The patient also begins to exhibit the following symptoms of circulatory disorders:

 • pain syndrome;